exiang/open_hub_wiki/Module-Introduction.md

 ## Modules folder
 OpenHub modules are found in the `protected/modules` folder.
 This is true for both default modules (provided with OpenHub) and 3rd-party modules that are subsequently installed.

+### Directory Structure
+Inside each of a module, files are organized as:

+  * Commands - `protected/yiic.php` has been modified to read all commands action from `protected/modules/YOUR_MODULE/commands` folder
+  * Config - `protected/config/main.php` has been modified to include `protected/config/module.php` that read all configuration from `protected/modules/YOUR_MODULE/config` folder.
+Same goes to the  `protected/config/console.php`
+  * Components
+  * Controllers
+  * Models
+  * Views